These DIY Velvet Pumpkins Are the Perfect Cozy Fall Accent

-Gather all materials.
-Prepare and protect your work surface by laying down a length of kraft paper.
-Then pull the stems off of each foam pumpkin but do not discard them.
-Lay the velvet fabric flat on the work space, then place a pumpkin in the center.
+After gathering all materials, prepare and protect your work surface by laying down a length of kraft paper.
+Pull the stems off of each foam pumpkin, but do not discard them.
+Lay the velvet fabric flat on the workspace, then place a pumpkin in the center.

 Pull one side of the velvet fabric up and around the pumpkin.
 Secure it at the stem hole with hot glue on low heat.
-Repeat on opposite side.
-Then, gather fabric in a pleated fashion on both sides of the secured areas.
-Repeat on all sides until pumpkin is covered.
+Repeat on the opposite side.
+Then, gather the fabric in a pleated fashion on both sides of the secured areas.
+Repeat on all sides until the entire pumpkin is covered in velvet.

 Step 4: Finish Fabric